autechjobs/website/src/pages/blog/virtual-networking-skills-for-developers.md

 title: Virtual networking tips for software engineers in a world of social distancing
 date: '2021-03-19'
 excerpt: >
-  Whether you are a seasoned developer in the “biz” or a rookie out to set your own path, you will more often than not rely on your networking skills to land your next tech job as a software engineer.
-These virtual networking tips show how to effectively communicate your genuine interest in career opportunities with real people rather than just sending out resumes and hoping to hear back.
+  More often than not, you will rely on your networking skills to land a job as a software engineer.
+These virtual networking tips show how to communicate with real people while social distancing.
+They help you take charge of your communication to further your career rather than just sending out resumes and hoping to hear back.
 template: post
 author: src/data/authors/ansubha-manandhar.yaml
 image: >-